open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: Where can I get help if I encounter issues?

-   Please refer to the :doc:`support` page for various ways to reach out to the community, including Discord, mailing lists, and issue trackers.
+   Please refer to the :doc:`support` page for various ways to reach out to us and the community, including Discord, mailing lists, and issue trackers.

 .. admonition:: Where can I report bugs or request features?